goodnekk/Computational-Cosmogeny/README.md

 ### views

-A note-taking app should lets you build views of different kind based on different parameters: tags, connections between elements, search terms, date, etc and combine the above in an usable way.

-What usually happens though, is that you get a list view / index of all your notes, and a single note view to display the content of each element.
-You can filter and search, but the view will still display the new list of elements in the same index modality.
-Take as example notational velocity.
+#### escaping the paper metaphor

-It is very unconceivable for us to realise that not many attempts (successful at least) have been made to disentangle a note taking app from the usual paper document paradigm.
+A lot of `desktop publishing` applications are built on the `skeuomorphic` idea of paper as a metaphor.
+We call this idea `magical paper`, because the idea is to invoke a form of `magical power` over the elements on the screen.
+It is very unconceivable for us to realise that not many attempts (successful at least) have been made to disentangle note taking from this paper document paradigm.
 Why not making it in a way that lets you choose how to see something, what exactly to see and what to filter out?
 Again, `emacs-org-mode` does this apparently very well.
 Most other applications get trapped in an idea of paper boundary that prevent them to move beyond a single object view.

-Their main limitations, is that they only work with text — no images, no audio, no video, etc.

-{{ abrupt change, missing an ending }}
+An often undervalued option when working with any document is to use a multi-view setup where you open several views of the same file in order to focus on specific areas of it at the same time.
+The main UI in note taking apps is usually the classic three-pane layout adopted by many macOS built-in apps.
+While this often organises the material you are working with clearly and lets you browse through it decently, it betrays a certain kind of physical-metaphor heritage, wherein things are one-sided and can be seen only in a specific way.

+A note-taking app should let you build views of different kind based on different parameters: tags, connections between elements, search terms, date, etc and combine the above in an usable way.

+We propose a system of layered abstractions based on this `magical paper` metaphor where elements can change their "physical" properties in time.
+* `magical ink` (classic word processor): The screen represents a piece of paper, the elements or ink can change in time.
+* `magical paper` (websites): The screen a pieces of paper, the paper can move and change in time.
+Patterns of ink can change in time (stylesheets, filters).
+* `magical space`: The screen represents a space with pieces of paper (views).
+Patterns of paper can change in time.

+#### visual connections

+Introducing a `spatial-view` next to a traditional `index-view`, while integrating `multi-view` options to quickly build up tailored arrangements, greatly break away from current sub-standardised data-manipulation UI paradigms and would let users decide which level of granularity they need to work with their archives.

 The mind-mapping part of this app, lets you draw direct connections between items visually, eg by drawing lines, circles, etc for real.
 These connections are being displayed when viewing a Collection in `spatial-mode` (a better name might come up later — cfr `index-mode`).

-An often undervalued option when working with any document, be it a text file, a pdf, or a drawing, is to use a multi-view setup where you open several views of the same file in order to focus on specific areas of it at the same time.
-This is often not required, but it comes in hand more than one think.

-Views on note-taking apps would be extremely useful for so many things, but the main UI is usually the classic three-pane layout adopted by many macOS built-in apps.
-While this often organises the material you are working with clearly and lets you browse through it decently, it betrays a certain kind of physical-metaphor heritage, wherein things are one-sided and can be seen only in a specific way.

-Introducing a `spatial-view` next to a traditional `index-view`, while integrating `multi-view` options to quickly build up tailored arrangements, greatly break away from current sub-standardised data-manipulation UI paradigms and would let users decide which level of granularity they need to work with their archives.

-### visual connections

 {{Now, something handy to have to quickly start making connections between items, or to make a new collection, is being able to drag items from the list / index view and dropping them in the 'empty' single-item-view pane.
 Alternatively, you can simply select some items and click on the `spatial-view` to have those elements in the spatial view and start dragging them around, drawing connection between them, etc.}}{{ rewrite, confused }}